-- 2.5.
-Following submission of this draft plan to Cornwall Council for their consideration it will be consulted on before being sent to an independent examiner (mutually agreed by Cornwall Council and the - Carlyon Parish NDP Steering Group) who will check the NDP to ensure it conforms with legislation, policies, designations and any other relevant documents.
-At that stage, the independent Examiner may recommend that the NDP is amended before continuing to the referendum stage. - 2.6.
-The NDP will be subject to a Referendum, in order to gauge community support.
-The NDP will only be adopted by Cornwall Council if the majority of those voting in the Referendum support it. - 2.7.
-Once adopted, the policies contained within the Carlyon Parish NDP will have to be taken into consideration when Planning Officers determine future planning applications.
+1.13 Following submission of this draft plan to Cornwall Council for their consideration it will be consulted on before being sent to an independent examiner (mutually agreed by Cornwall Council and the Carlyon Parish NDP Steering Group) who will check the NDP to ensure it conforms with legislation, policies, designations and any other relevant documents.
+At that stage, the independent Examiner may recommend that the NDP is amended before continuing to the referendum stage.

+1.14 The NDP will be subject to a Referendum, in order to gauge community support.
+The NDP will only be adopted by Cornwall Council if the majority of those voting in the Referendum support it.

+1.15 Once adopted, the policies contained within the Carlyon Parish NDP will have to be taken into consideration when Planning Officers determine future Planning Application.

-3. NDP Sustainability Appraisal
+2. NDP Sustainability Appraisal

-- 3.1.
-In order to ensure that the plan considers environmental, social and economic issues, the Carlyon Parish NDP Steering Group carried out a light touch 'NDP Sustainability Appraisal (SA)'.
-The NDP SA considered the Carlyon Parish NDP Vision, Objectives and Policies against an SA Framework, in order to consider how these aspects perform against 19 key sustainability objectives, these being: - 1.
-Climatic Factors
+2.1 In order to ensure that the plan considers environmental, social and economic issues, the Carlyon Parish NDP Steering Group carried out a light touch 'NDP Sustainability Appraisal (SA)'.
+The NDP SA considered the Carlyon Parish NDP Vision, Objectives and Policies against a SA Framework, in order to consider how these aspects perform against 19 key sustainability objectives, these being :